 - Retirees in these tribes tend to spend more on energy than their counterparts – although a much lower proportion of income – suggesting that heating and air-conditioning are less of a problem than in more frugal, pension households.

-- Weekly expenditure on food, which includes dining out, is high ($231 and $116), almost double that of couples on an Age Pension who rent.
-Similarly, $31 and $21 spent per week on clothing and footwear is almost three times the Cash-Strapped average.
+- Weekly expenditure on food, which includes dining out, is high ($243 and $122) and significantly more than the Cash-Strapped tribes (couples and singles on an Age Pension who rent).
+Similarly, $31 and $20 spent per week on clothing and footwear is more than three times the Cash-Strapped average.

-Constrained Couples and Singles – homeowners on the Age Pension
+Constrained Couples and Singles – homeowners on an Age Pension

-- The percentage spent on food was the highest outlay for couples (20 per cent) and the second highest (18 per cent) for singles.
+- The percentage spent on food was the second highest outlay for couples (20 per cent) and the third highest (17 per cent) for singles.